jeffdubo/bicycle-collisions/README.md

 # Bicycle Collisions with Injuries in San Francisco

-And interactive dashboard to explore bicycle collisions with injuries in San Francisco from 2013 to 2023, identify trends, and assess if and under what circumstances bicycling has gotten safer.
+An interactive dashboard to explore bicycle collisions resulting in injury in San Francisco from 2013 to 2023, identify trends, and see if bicycling has gotten safer.

 ## Table of Contents